KTCZ-FM: KTCZ

 On February 8, 1984, after Tedesco decided to sell his stations to John and Kathleen Parker, KTCR-FM dropped the country format and became KTCZ, "Cities 97" with a mix of progressive rock, alternative rock, jazz and new-age music, an approach similar to stations such as WXRT in Chicago and KBCO in Denver.
 KTCZ's other influences reach back even further, to progressive FM rock stations from the 1960s and 1970s, particularly the freeform days of KQRS-FM.

 In the 1980s, the term "adult album alternative" or AAA did not exist.
 It was a relatively eclectic format, different from any other rock station in the Twin Cities, designed for female as well as male listeners.
 Over time, the jazz and new-age was dropped, and the station went through a few different phases, at various points leaning more toward classic rock or alternative rock.

 Parker Communications sold the station in 1994 to Chancellor Broadcasting.
 In 2000, Chancellor was merged into Clear Channel Communications.
 In 2014, Clear Channel was renamed as iHeartMedia, Inc.

 The station's original studios and transmitter were located at 38th Street and Minnehaha Avenue in south Minneapolis from at least the mid-1950s until 1985.
 The tower was short for a full-power FM station, at a height above average terrain (HAAT) of approximately 150 feet.
 In 1985, the transmitter was moved to the site of co-owned KTCJ (AM) in New Hope, where it was positioned on one of the three AM towers.
 Later, KTCZ's transmitter was moved to the KMSP-TV tower in Shoreview, from where most of the other Twin Cities FM stations transmit.
 KMWA now uses the New Hope tower.

 In 2012, the station dropped its longtime "Quality Music from Then and Now" positioner in favor of "Discover New Music", as the format evolved into modern adult contemporary.

-On August 20, 2018, at 12 p.m., after promoting a "major announcement" through the prior weekend, the station rebranded slightly to "Cities 97.1", re-adjusting its format to play more songs from its longtime adult album alternative format, adding music from artists like Leon Bridges and Amy Shark, and reducing the number of hot AC recurrents.
+On August 20, 2018, at 12 pm, after promoting a "major announcement" through the prior weekend, the station rebranded slightly to "Cities 97.1", re-adjusting its format to play more songs from its longtime adult album alternative format, adding music from artists like Leon Bridges and Amy Shark, and reducing the number of hot AC recurrents.
 With the changes, KTCZ introduced a new slogan, "Uniquely Twin Cities".
 The first song under the adjusted format was "Beautiful Day" by U2.

 On February 4, 2019, KTCZ-FM announced its new morning show featuring Hunter Quinn and Mollie Kendrick.
 Quinn was formerly with Seattle country station KNUC, while Kendrick was promoted from her evening air shift at KTCZ.
 At the same time, interim morning host Paul Fletcher would return to afternoons.
 The morning show had been without a permanent host since Keri Noble's exit in November 2018.